-Prerequisites: ACCT 150, ACCT& 201 and ACCT 241 or instructor permission.
+Prerequisites: A grade of C or better in ACCT 150, ACCT& 202, and ACCT 241 or instructor permission.

-ACCT 288 1.00-15.00 credits
+ACCT 288 1-15 credits

 Provides work-based learning experience in a specific program of study.
 Individualized student outcomes are developed, focusing on behaviors that contribute to workplace success.